yuval-a/tikal-starwars/README.md

 The project was bootstrapped using `create-react-app` -- to run, simply run `npm run start` on the command line, open a browser and browse to `localhost:3000` -- you will see both tasks implementations.

+The following is the default readme.md content created by `create-react-app`.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).